andreqwert/noises_analysis/README.md

 # Noises analysis

 That is an open project of noise pollution classification.
-`make_features.py` script calculates features of the 4-second snippets which are represent noise pollution for one of the categories:
+`make_features.py` script calculates features of the 4-second snippets which represent noise pollution for one of the categories:
 - Highways;
 - Railway;
 - Human flow;